-To accommodate for OA publishing costs, three funding options have emerged over time.
-First, Diamond OA journals are funded by public institutions such as libraries, which enables free reading and publishing for all researchers.
+To accommodate OA publishing costs, three funding options have emerged over time.
+First, Diamond OA journals are funded by public institutions such as libraries, which enable free reading and publishing for all researchers.
 Second, transformative agreements between public institutions and publishers have been introduced that include reading and publishing contracts and which are also funded by the institutions.
 In this case, there are no direct fees for authors, but their institutions pay for the APCs as part of a consortium.
 Access to publishing and access to publications is limited to participating organizations only.
 Thirdly, APCs could also be paid by the authors or their institutions themselves.
-The first two options lead to Gold OA at the journal level.
-The third option is associated with hybrid journals, which - for a fee - allow to publish single articles as an OA-variant.
-All other publishing models for journals usually require funding via subscriptions which result in closed access articles (CA) that can only be read after having paid the article or journal fee.
+The first option leads to Gold OA at the journal level.
+Transformative agreements allow authors to publish in either gold OA or hybrid (which -- for a fee -- allow publishing individual articles as an OA-variant) journals.
+The third option is often associated with hybrid journals.
+All other publishing models for journals usually require funding via subscriptions, resulting in closed-access articles (CA) that can only be read after paying the article or journal fee.

 The publishing model is also strongly associated with the visibility of authors and articles.
-For many researchers, it makes a difference where, i.e., in which journals, they publish (e.g., considering discipline-specific journal rankings).
-If they want to be noticed by others and/or seek promotion, it can be crucial, especially for early career researchers, to publish in reputable journals.
+For many researchers, it makes a difference where, i.e., in which journals they publish (e.g., considering discipline-specific journal rankings).
+If they want to be noticed by others and/or seek promotion, it can be crucial to publish in reputable journals, especially for early career researchers.
 And to achieve this, not only financial hurdles and APCs have to be overcome, but, for example, English language skills and technical skills are needed, as well as institutions that can help with legal advice or infrastructure support.
 Against this background, researchers have to decide which publishing model to choose and whether OA is not only an altruistic but feasible option at all.